mxucmu/ASimpleChat/README.md

 This is a simple chat built with Nestjs(Backend) + React(Frontend) + MaterialUI

-To install Nodes dipendencies run: npm install in both backend and reactChat directories.
+To install Nodes dipendencies run "npm install" in both backend and react_chat directories.

 Backend command: npm run start:dev